HomeFundingsEventsArticlesJournal Impact Factor

 Application Process

 Applicants must have an active and up-to-date account with SAM.gov at the time of application and throughout the life of any award.
-A valid unique entity identifier (UEI) is required to apply for funding.
-Applicants must also have an active Grants.gov registration, which requires a Login.gov registration.
+A valid Unique Entity Identifier (UEI) from SAM.gov is required to apply for funding.
+An active Grants.gov registration, which requires a Login.gov registration, is also necessary.

 Applications are submitted through Grants.gov.
-The application review process includes a threshold review, merit review, risk review, and selection process.
+The application review process includes a threshold review, merit review, and risk review, followed by a selection process.
+Award notices will be issued following the completion of the selection process.

 Deadline and Timeline